 “I am honoured to welcome such a distinguished religious figure from Bosnia and Herzegovina to the UK where I know that his powerful message of tolerance and forgiveness, and his support for interfaith harmony and diversity will be well received.”

 The Reis’ visit follows Remembering Srebrenica’s first and hugely successful Remembering Srebrenica Memorial Week, during which the charity supported 650 acts of remembrance across the country to mark Srebrenica Memorial Day on 11 July.
 The week had dual aims of raising awareness of the genocide and its ramifications – particularly on the lives of its survivors – and using these lessons to counter problems with hatred and intolerance in British society.

-Remembering Srebrenica is the UK charity that organises national and local events to mark Srebrenica Memorial Day.
+Remembering Srebrenica is the UK charity that organises national and local community action to mark Srebrenica Memorial Day.
 It is part-funded by the Department for Communities and Local Government (DCLG), and supported by the Foreign and Commonwealth Office.
-Its core activities in the UK involve: organising national and local events to mark Srebrenica Memorial Day (in 2009, the European parliament designated 11 July as an EU-wide day of remembrance for the victims of the 1995 Srebrenica genocide); organising Lessons from Srebrenica education visits; and public awareness campaigning with the aim of rejecting hatred, and building a stronger, safer British society.
+Its core activities in the UK involve: organising national and local community action to mark Srebrenica Memorial Day (in 2009, the European parliament designated 11 July as an EU-wide day of remembrance for the victims of the 1995 Srebrenica genocide); organising Lessons from Srebrenica education visits; and public awareness campaigning with the aim of rejecting hatred, and building a stronger, safer British society.

-The Remembering Srebrenica Memorial Week saw four of the Mothers of Srebrenica, who represent the approximately 6,000 widows and family members of those killed, travel the country sharing their stories with politicians such as Deputy Prime Minister Nick Clegg, faith leaders, and audiences at a number of the events across the country.
-Full details can be found here: http://srebrenica.org.uk
+The Remembering Srebrenica Memorial Week saw four of the Mothers of Srebrenica, who represent the approximately 6,000 widows and family members of those killed, travel the country sharing their stories with politicians such as Deputy Prime Minister Nick Clegg, faith leaders, and audiences at a number of the community action events across the country.
+Full details can be found here: https://srebrenica.org.uk

 Download this as a PDF here.